Handicraft Products- Authentic & Traditional Indian Handicrafts

 Company Overview

 Suta Bombay was co-founded in 2016 by sisters Sujata Biswas and Taniya Biswas.
-The duo embarked on this journey with a modest investment of ₹6 lakh, driven by a shared vision to blend traditional Indian handwoven textiles with contemporary fashion sensibilities.
-Their goal was to create a brand that resonated with modern women seeking elegance without compromising on comfort or cultural heritage.
+They started the brand with a modest investment of ₹6 lakh, aiming to blend traditional Indian handwoven textiles with contemporary fashion.
+Their vision was to create elegant, comfortable clothing that celebrated India’s rich textile heritage.

 Store Presence